TRAIL OPEN | ALTERNATE ROAD ROUTE NOT RECOMMENDED DUE TO CURRENT ROAD CONDITIONS | PLEASE BOOK TRAIN IN ADVANCE

 Pita Tipene

-a rangatira o Ngati Hine, a dedicated leader of his people who was born and continues to live nearby.
+A rangatira o Ngati Hine, a dedicated leader of his people who was born and continues to live nearby.

 Podcast